 What Researchers Did

-Researchers conducted a randomized clinical trial comparing low-pressure hyperbaric oxygen therapy (HBOT) with a physical exercise program in 49 women with fibromyalgia.
+Researchers conducted a randomised clinical trial comparing low-pressure hyperbaric oxygen therapy (HBOT) with a physical exercise program in 49 women with fibromyalgia.

 What They Found